mitmedialab/opal_msgs/README.md

     string name of object to highlight
 - 9 request keyframe
     no properties
+- 10 fade screen
+    no properties
+- 11 unfade screen
+    no properties

 Some commands should be accompanied by a set of properties.
 For example, if you send the command "sidekick say", the properties field should contain a string that is the speech the sidekick should say.
 If you send the command "load object", the properties should be a JSON string of the object-to-load's properties (e.g., name, tag, initial position).